couchbaselabs/node-ottoman/api/README.md

 export const HotelModel = model('hotel', HotelSchema);
 ```

-In the Hotel model above, there are one explicit index defined.
+In the Hotel model above, there is one explicit index defined.
 By default,
 if an index type is not specified Ottoman will select the fastest available index supported within the current Couchbase cluster.
 In addition to utilizing built in secondary index support within Couchbase,
 Ottoman can also utilize referential documents and maintain the referential integrity for updates and deletes.